How far is Earth to the moon?

 And if you took an average distance, the moon is approximately 238,855 miles (384,400 km) away from the Earth.
 In other words, the moon varies between 225,622 miles and 252,088 miles due to its elliptical orbit.

 Interesting enough, the “lunar distance” measurement uses this Earth–Moon span.
 But how did astronomers and scientists measure the distance between the Earth and the Moon?
+Find out more below.

 1 Lunar Laser Ranging Experiments

 When the Apollo program (11, 14 & 15) astronauts visited the moon, they left retro-reflectors on the lunar surface.
 When they send a laser pulse to the moon, it reflects off the reflector and back to Earth.
 And the entire time this pulse is traveling, scientists count the time it takes for it to return.

 To put this into perspective, light travels at 300,000 km/s.
 It takes about a second for the light to travel to the moon.
 Then, it takes another second for it to return.
 Actually, only a handful of photons come back.
 So astronomers count how long it takes for those photons to make the journey to the moon.

 Currently, the Lunar Laser Ranging Experiments is the most reliable method to estimate the lunar distance.
 For example, it has exceeded millimeter accuracy involving multiple laser facilities.

 2 Radar echoing and lunar distance